 Whale sharks

-The whale shark is the largest fish in the world, and one of the largest creature of any kind alive today.
+The whale shark is the largest fish in the world, and one of the largest creatures of any kind alive today.
 This species, despite its enormous size, does not pose any significant danger to humans.
 They are actually quite gentle and can be playful with divers.
-In Belize, during the spring time, Whale shark frequently visit a unique area on the reef called the Gladden Split, the area, about 30 miles east of Placencia.
+In Belize, during the springtime, whale sharks frequently visit a unique area on the reef called the Gladden Split, an area, about 30 miles east of Placencia.